xTheFreeZe/wiki.marwin/Troubleshooting-(debugging)-executables-created-with-V-in-GDB.md

 You can use `bt full` to get a backtrace, showing you all the functions on the call stack, and the local variables in each stack frame.

-To show the current value of a specific variable, use either `print var` or `display var.
+To show the current value of a specific variable, use either `print var` or `display var`.
 The difference, is that with `print var` you will see its value just once.
 With `display var`, the value will be displayed every time your program stops, which is handy if you want to trace it.